 In our series “Confinement Period Sayings”, we will be exploring these sayings and discussing them.

-After enduring nine months of strict dieting and overall lifestyle, you would think you can finally give in to your food cravings.
+After enduring nine months of strict dieting and an overall lifestyle, you would think you can finally give in to your food cravings.
 But, alas, this confinement period saying says “NO, you cannot.”

 Well, to some extent anyway.
 During this period, cold foods are strictly prohibited.
 If you’re a lover of cold drinks such as dairy, tea, or even beer, we’ve got some bad news for you.
 For this week’s confinement period saying, let’s talk about cold foods.